City of London Church Monuments

 So much for the church interior.
 Outside, a few ruinous tombstones are close against the wall of the church, none of sculptural interest, dating it seems from 1820s-1840s so far as I could decipher them.
 More interestingly, against the railing is a substantial drinking fountain, the water once but no longer issuing from a shell forming the backing to the basin.
 We see the usual pink shap granite, pale stone, and decayed terra cotta bricks.
 An inscription notes that the fountain is in memory of Frederic David Mocatta, d.1905; the fountain itself is dated to the following year.

-Just along the road is the John Cass School, a grand Queen Anneish block, with some minor sculptural ornament to the pillar tops, and winged cherub heads and festoons.
+Just along the road is the now renamed John Cass School, a grand Queen Anneish block, with some minor sculptural ornament to the pillar tops, and winged cherub heads and festoons.
 There are two niches, with charity children, male and female, rather squat, painted things wearing uniform, and presumably from the 18th Century.

 With many thanks to the Church for giving permission to include photos from inside; their website is at www.stbotolphs.org.uk